Cambuz/guitar_tuner/README.md

+# DISCLAIMER
+## This project is far from being complete and still in development when i can put time into it

 # Guitar Tuner

 A modern, user-friendly guitar tuner application built with Python.
 This application provides real-time pitch detection and visual feedback to help you tune your guitar accurately.